Cash Advance Apps

 How reliable is Gerald?

-Dozens of Gerald reviews from April and May 2025 suggest that users find the app reliable.
-Here's what they have to say:
+Dozens of Gerald reviews from June and July 2025 that we analyzed suggest users can rely on the app.
+Here’s what they have to say about it:

-• Excellent customer service: Multiple reviewers commend the app's customer support, mentioning agents like Mark, Jubelle, and Ed for their prompt and helpful assistance.
+• Outstanding customer service: Numerous reviewers commend the app's customer service, often mentioning team members like Mark, Ed, and Jubelle for their exceptional assistance in resolving issues promptly.

 How much can I get from Gerald?

-Users report that getting Gerald's advertised maximum cash advance of $100 is rare.
+Based on user feedback, it seems that getting Gerald's maximum cash advance of $200 is unlikely for most users.
 Here's what we found:

 App reviews talking about Loan Amounts:

-"...I was approved for a $50 advance, they only allowed me to transfer $19 of it to my checking account, and the rest, I had to use in their Cornerstore..."
+"...approved for a $50 advance, they only allowed me to transfer $19 of it to my checking account..."

 What users say?